5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Brightness_Controls_(SSDT-PNLF)/README.md

 	```

 ## Caution
 - When choosing a certain injection method, you should clear the driver, patch, and settings related to other methods.
-- When using custom brightness patch, you need to pay attention that the patches are all `PNLF` devices injected under `_SB`.
+- When using custom brightness patches, make sure that the `PNLF` device is injected under `_SB`.
 When there is a `PNLF` field in the original `ACPI`, you need to rename it, otherwise it will affect `Windows` boot.
-You can also use [RehabMan's Laptop Hotpach Collection](https://github.com/RehabMan/OS-X-Clover-Laptop-Config/tree/master/hotpatch).
+- You can also use the SSDT-PNLF variants included in [RehabMan's Laptop Hotpach Collection](https://github.com/RehabMan/OS-X-Clover-Laptop-Config/tree/master/hotpatch).